Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 This is Cdbaby's pricing per single and per album:

-Note: You will pay in $USD.
+You will pay in $USD.
 The UK price in £ and EU price in € will be converted by your bank/PayPal with conversion fees.

-Pro versions make Cdbaby your publishing administration, they will register your songs to performing rights organisations like BMI or ASCAP and global royalty collections.
+Adding CDB Boost makes Cdbaby your publishing administration, they will register your songs to performing rights organisations like BMI or ASCAP and global royalty collections.
 It is something you can register on your own.

 The good thing about Cdbaby's pay-per-release system is that you pay once and you are done.
 No yearly payement, only a one time payement.

-Example: You release an album, you pay $9.99 and that's it.
+You release an album, you pay $9.99 and that's it.
 You release a second album, you pay the same amount again.

 Now, while this is the only direct payement that you will have to make, Cdbaby's fees and hidden fees are hitting hard.
 Here they come.